bisonhubert/generocity/README.md

-## Installation
-[generocity](https://generocity.herokuapp.com/) was launched to Heroku on October 16, 2015.
-For the full UX, please check us out!

 ## Contributing
 Want to contribute to generocity?
 Here's how:

 1. Fork the repo on [GitHub](https://github.com/davidbison/generocity)

 2. Clone down your fork

 3. Create an accurate and concise new branch name to build and push your change from

 4. If you are adding new functionality, document it in the README

 5. Push the branch up to GitHub

 6. Send a pull request to the generocity team